 - Biographies of the organization’s leadership

-- Organizational budget for most recently completed fiscal year (pre-COVID19)
+- Recent 990 or audit from most recently completed fiscal year budget (pre-COVID19)

 - Participate in a recorded phone conversation (with questions provided in advance) to be shared with the advisory group